 - Brush Size: This adjusts the overall size of the brush. - Brush Feather: This adjusts the hardness of the brush.
 It works best to use a feather larger than 50 to blend and look natural. - Brush Opacity: This adjusts how strong the retouching is.
 Use 100% to completely remove an imperfection.
-Use a lower opacity to soften them.

-- Visualize Dust: Changes the view to a high-contrast overlay, to help view sensor dust spots. - Pressure Adjusts Size (gear icon): Click on the button to activate the sensitivity controls for your pressure-sensitive tablet.
+Use a lower opacity to soften them. - Pressure Adjusts Size: Click on the button to activate the sensitivity controls for your pressure-sensitive tablet.